Strategies for College Success: Critical Thinking and Effective Learning

 Maximum enrollment: 20

-In addition you'll select one or two additional courses (totaling no more than 8 credits for the entire program) from the more than fifty on this website (see the six-week course roster).
+In addition you'll select one or two additional courses (totaling no more than 8 credits for the entire program) from the more than 50 on this website (see the six-week course roster).

 The length of this program will depend upon which additional course(s) you select and the date of your final exams.